Lumpkin County, Georgia: 20th century to present

 Agriculture and agritourism are top business industries.
 In addition, vineyards have been developed here and, since the mid-1990s, Lumpkin County has been recognized as "the heart of Georgia wine country."
 The county features several vineyards and five licensed wineries, which attract many tourists.
 In 2015, state senator Steve Gooch introduced Georgia Senate Resolution 125, officially recognizing Lumpkin County as the Wine Tasting Room Capital of Georgia.

 The historic Dahlonega Square is also a popular destination.
 It has gift shops, restaurants, art galleries and artists' studios, and additional tasting rooms.

 Lumpkin County is the home of the U.S. Army's Camp Frank D. Merrill, the base of the 5th Ranger Training Battalion of the U.S. Army Ranger School's mountain phase.
 Camp Frank D. Merrill is located in the northern end of the county, within the Blue Ridge Wildlife Management Area of the Chattahoochee National Forest.

 Three veterans' organizations are located in Lumpkin County, to serve the veterans and the community: the Heyward Fields American Legion Post 239, the US Army Mountain Ranger Association, and the Lumpkin and White County Veterans of Foreign Wars Post 5533.

 Lumpkin County has an agency to help veterans, the Lumpkin County Veterans Affairs Advisory Committee.
 This group is in charge of the Lumpkin County Veterans Memorial and the twice yearly veterans' memorial crosses, which are installed to line both sides of the major roads in Dahlonega from mid-May through the Fourth of July, and again for the month of November.
 The crosses are adorned with the names of the county's veterans who have died, some in combat (marked with KIA), and those who returned home and later died.

 Geography

 According to the U.S. Census Bureau, the county has a total area of 284 sqmi, of which 283 sqmi is land and 1.3 sqmi (0.4%) is water.

 The county is located in the Blue Ridge Mountains.
 The summit of Blood Mountain, which Lumpkin County shares with Union County to the north, is the highest point in the county.
-At 4,458 ft, Blood Mountain is the 5th-highest peak in Georgia and the highest point on Georgia's portion of the Appalachian Trail.
+At 4,458 ft, Blood Mountain is the fifth-highest peak in Georgia and the highest point on Georgia's portion of the Appalachian Trail.

 The western 40% of Lumpkin County is located in the Etowah River sub-basin of the ACT River Basin (Alabama-Coosa-Tallapoosa River Basin), while the eastern 60% of the county is located in the Upper Chattahoochee River sub-basin of the ACF River Basin (Apalachicola-Chattahoochee-Flint River Basin).

+Penitentiary Cove is located in the north/northwest part of Lumpkin County.